Shohanur97/SQL-BASIC-TO-ADVANCE/Projcet/Library Management System using/readme.md

 * Clearly defined tables with primary and foreign keys ensure data integrity and proper relationships among branches, employees, members, books, and transactions.

-Here is your content reformatted in clean **GitHub README-style markdown** using bold headings, bullet points, and consistent spacing:

 ---

 ### 📊 **Data Analysis Highlights**